 *These numbers are not updated.

-Music d posters that promote the first event in each city and builds the C&C brand as THE community-run meetup community that's bringing back in-person meetups.
+Posters that promote the first event in each city and builds the C&C brand as THE community-run meetup community that's bringing back in-person meetups.
 Built end-to-end.

 NYC Wrap up posters